-From the discourse of those deprived minds follows, that the State is (should be) a guardian of Public interest.
-The minds deprived of food try to bring back already heavily (historically) discredited notion that the major threat of present crisis is that the State does not represent the Public enough; that the State is trading the Public for the interest of the Capital, of the Rich, of the any particular Interest that is of no Public interest.
-This deprived mind is making a fatal mistake, that was theoretically discarded long ago, with implying that there is ONE PUBLIC (in the form of public interest) only existing, while we know that in any society there is vast number of publics delimited each from another by the border of interest.
-Consequently this mind implies, for instance, that the state is not executing its role of “the guardian of Public interest” when implying cuts in health system or in public administration or in education.
-Such statements are so pleasant to all deprived minds not having enough power to face the situation.
-They have dreadful fear of a situation in which the role of the State is (would be) consumed only by performing some measures to balance the power of different publics, of different interests (as it should be).
-This implication of deprived mind is fatal because it implies that there is ONE PUBLIC that the State should be a representative of.
-This fatal mistake leads us in totalitarian regime, either stalinists, or fascists or Catholic, or “state capitalist” or mixed economy type.
+It follows from the discourse of these deprived brains that the state is (should be) a guardian of the public interest.
+The deprived brains seek to resurrect the already heavily (historically) discredited notion that the main danger of the current crisis is that the state does not adequately represent the public; that the state trades the public for the interests of capital, the rich, or some particular interest that is not of public concern.
+This deprived thinking commits a fatal error, theoretically discarded long ago, by assuming that there is only ONE PUBLIC (in the form of public interest).
+In contrast, we know that in any society, there are many publics delineated from one another by the boundary of interest.
+Consequently, this line of thinking implies that the state, for example, is not fulfilling its role as “guardian of the public interest” when it proposes cuts in health care, public administration, or education.
+Such statements appeal to all the disadvantaged who do not have enough power to confront the situation.
+They fear a situation where the state’s role is only to take some measures to balance the power of different publics and interests (as it should be).
+This assumption of the deprived mind is fatal because it implies ONE PUBLIC that the state should represent.
+This fatal error leads us to totalitarian regimes: Stalinist, fascist, Catholic, “state capitalist,” or mixed economy.

 The state is not there to protect the interests of any public but to secure the balance of power of many existing publics.
 But this fundamental value of liberal democracy, expressed in American Founding Fathers, has already been forgotten.